Yamavu/PicoMite_User_Manual/src/function/PicoMite_User_Manual_f_.md

 ### LOF( [#]fnbr )

-For a file on the Flash Filesystem or SD Card opened as 'fnbr' this will return the current length of the file in bytes.
+For a file on the Flash Filesystem or SD Card opened as ´fnbr´ this will return the current length of the file in bytes.

-For a serial communications port opened as 'fnbr' this function will return the space (in characters) remaining in the transmit buffer.
+For a serial communications port opened as ´fnbr´ this function will return the space (in characters) remaining in the transmit buffer.
 Note that when the buffer is full MMBasic will pause when adding a new character and wait for some space to become available so this function can be used to avoid this.